 Seismic activity is the result of energy released from within the Earth.
 This energy travels in waves, which we feel as an earthquake.
 The magnitude of an earthquake is a measure of the energy released during this event.
 The San Andreas Fault in California is a famous example of a fault line where significant seismic activity occurs due to the Pacific and North American plates sliding past each other.

-A lire aussi : Some basic tips for wearing your jewelry well
+Sujet a lire : Some basic tips for wearing your jewelry well

 Predicting when and where an earthquake will occur has been a long-time goal of scientists.
 However, forecasting an exact time and magnitude for an earthquake is incredibly challenging.
 The process that leads to a quake involves countless variables and occurs deep underground where direct observation and measurement are difficult.